Slaitroc/RicciPaoliGrisoni/RASD.md

  - The system shall notify Users within 2 seconds after an even has occurred
  - The system shall respond to User requests within 2 seconds under normal load conditions
  - The system shall support at least 1000 concurrent Users
- - Database queries shall complete within 1.5 seconds
+ - Database queries shall be completed within 1.5 seconds
  - The system shall handle up to 10,000 internship listings simultaneously
  - The system shall support up to 100,000 registered Users
  - The system shall support up to 1000 registered Companies